Kanna Gummies: What Makes Them So Hard to Manufacture

 • Weight checks with clear acceptance criteria

-• Defined handling for pauses, restarts, and any rework decisions
+• Defined procedures for pauses, restarts, and rework

 Flavor Masking Can Backfire

-Botanicals can bring challenging sensory notes, and gummies don’t give you much room to hide them.
-It’s common to reach for stronger flavor systems-citrus, mint, or layered “natural flavors”-plus more acid to sharpen the profile.
+Botanicals bring challenging sensory notes, and gummies don't give you much room to hide them.
+It's common to reach for stronger flavors — citrus, mint, or layered natural flavors — plus more acid to sharpen the profile.

 But flavor work in gummies can create problems that show up weeks later, not on day one.
 Depending on the system, you can trigger: